nerdfolio/remult-better-auth/README.md

 ## Usage

 Follow the Remult setup to define the api for your particular web framework.
-For example, in SolidStart, it is something like
+For example, in SolidStart, it would be something like

 ```typescript